cjohansen/cjohansen-no/resources/tech/clojure-in-production-tools-deps.md

 :title Clojure in Production with tools.deps :published 2019-04-14T12:00:00
 :tags [:clojure :tools.deps]
+:image {:url "/images/stasis.svg" :alt "Stasis Logo"}
+:description An lean and fast setup for packaging Clojure applications for production using tools.deps
 --------------------------------------------------------------------------------
 :type :section
 :section-type :centered
 :theme :dark1
+:title Clojure in Production with tools.deps
 :body
-# Clojure in Production with tools.deps

 In this post I'll show you how my project is packaging and running Clojure apps in production, using [`tools.deps`](https://github.com/clojure/tools.deps.alpha)